 Placement of Quotation Marks

 Quotation marks go at the beginning and the end of the quote.
 This is true even if a quote goes on for two or more sentences.
-No additional quotation marks are needed in between.
+Generally, no additional quotation marks are needed in between.
 For example:

 My sister said, “Your dog ran away again.
 I found him, but he was wet and muddy.
 The next time he runs away, get him yourself.”

-However, if the quote is interrupted with explanatory words, the quotation marks go around just the quoted parts.
+However, if the quote is interrupted with explanatory words, the quotation marks go around the quoted words to separate them from the explanation.
 For example:

-We can identify the speaker at the beginning, middle, or end of a quote.
+A speaker can be identified at the beginning, middle, or end of a quote.
 For example: